pavel-odintsov/fastnetmon/README.md

 To enable sFLOW, simply specify IP of the server running FastNetMon and specify (configurable) port 6343 To enable netflow, simply specify IP of the server running FastNetMon and specify (configurable) port 2055

-Why did we write this?
-Because we can't find any software for solving this problem in the open source world!

 What is a "flow" in FastNetMon terms?
 It's one or multiple UDP, TCP, or ICMP connections with unique src IP, dst IP, src port, dst port, and protocol.

 License: GPLv2